 You have to repeat this process after every particular interval, which may be 1 year or 3 years.
-This rebalancing process will keep the volatility intact as per your acceptable risk tolerance and also help you in buying low and selling high.
+This rebalancing process will keep the volatility as per your acceptable risk tolerance and also help you in buying low and selling high.

-If this was not the process you follow then you would have bought more of equity in Year 1 under the lure of high returns as stock market was performing good and next year, you would have lost big money.
+If this was not the process you follow then you would have bought more of equity in Year 1 under the lure of high returns as the stock market was performing good and next year, you would have lost big money.

-Determining an asset allocation is a very important financial decision, more important than selecting right investment product, as this will have more impact on your overall portfolio return.
+Determining an asset allocation is a very important financial decision, more important than selecting the right investment product, as this will have more impact on your overall portfolio return.
 And be sure to periodically review your portfolio to ensure that your chosen mixes of investments also have diversified among different sectors.

 Hope your doubts regarding Asset allocation have been cleared.
 If you have any question, feel free to ask in the comments section below